DataForgeLabs01/airline-passenger-satisfaction-data-analysis/README.md

 This project explores **airline passenger satisfaction** using data-driven methods.
 The objective is to understand **how demographic and service-related factors impact customer satisfaction** in commercial air travel.

 Using structured and clean code practices in Python, we preprocess, analyze, and visualize data from a real-world airline passenger dataset.
+The project employs a modular approach, ensuring reproducibility and scalability for future analyses.

 ---